-Maybe you just received a rectal or colon cancer diagnosis and you’re wondering: what is the colorectal cancer survival rate?
-There are countless scary statistics about survival rates on the worldwide web, so before you read up on this information, it’s important to remember that everyone’s bodies and diseases are different.
-Generally though, the average colorectal cancer survival rate will depend on a variety of factors including the patient’s overall health, how far the cancer has spread, whether or not diagnostic errors are involved, and more.
+Maybe you just received a rectal or colon cancer diagnosis, and you’re wondering: what is the colorectal cancer survival rate?
+There are countless scary statistics about survival rates worldwide, so before you read up on this information, it’s important to remember that everyone’s bodies and diseases are different.
+Generally, though, the average colorectal cancer survival rate will depend on a variety of factors, including the patient’s overall health, how far the cancer has spread, whether or not diagnostic errors are involved, and more.
 Albany cancer misdiagnosis lawyers at Bailey, Johnson & Peck explain all this and more below.

 If you or someone you love has suffered major illness, injury, or death from diagnostic errors, you need top-notch legal representation on your side.
-The legal team at Bailey, Johnson & Peck has extensive experience in handling all sorts of medical malpractice cases.
+The Albany misdiagnosis lawyers at Bailey, Johnson & Peck have extensive experience in handling all sorts of medical malpractice cases.
 We have what it takes to win a fair settlement on your behalf.
 Call 518-456-0082 to schedule a free consultation with us today.

 What is Colorectal Cancer?

 Colorectal cancer is a disease where cancer cells grow inside the colon or rectum or both.
 Colon cancer and rectal cancer will often begin with polyps which are basically small clumps of cells that may or may not cause uncomfortable digestive symptoms.

 Polyps in and of themselves are not necessarily dangerous or cancerous.
 However, some of these polyps can grow into larger, cancerous growths.
 It’s important to note that not all polyps turn into cancer.
 But still, it’s crucial to receive regular colonoscopies, especially after age 50.
 Colonoscopies allow doctors to monitor the growth of polyps and even remove polyps, if necessary.

 Common symptoms of colon or rectum cancer include: